 - which holds any individual item of tangible moveable property worth more than £6,000 or used personally by a scheme member or connected party

-Bill confirms this is all true, on that basis the IFA confirms that the investment can proceed subject to an independent valuation of the shares and due diligence checks on the company.
+Bill confirms this is all true, on that basis the adviser confirms that the investment can proceed subject to an independent valuation of the shares and due diligence checks on the company.

-Having established that the investment can proceed Bills’s IFA sets about researching the market to find the ideal SIPP for James’ needs.
-The IFA recommends a bespoke SIPP provider, who allows private or unlisted shares to be bought within the SIPP.
+Having established that the investment can proceed Bills’s adviser sets about researching the market to find the ideal SIPP for James’ needs.
+The adviser recommends a bespoke SIPP provider, who allows private or unlisted shares to be bought within the SIPP.
 He also explains how the SIPP provider will levy their charges and produces a comparison between these costs and James’ existing Personal Pension Plan.

-Bill and his IFA also agree a fee for the advice being given and furthermore agree that this will be paid for from the SIPP.
+Bill and his adviser also agree a fee for the advice being given and furthermore agree that this will be paid for from the SIPP.

 Within a few weeks the existing Personal Pension Plan has been transferred to the SIPP, a valuation of the company has been carried out and the due diligence checks on the company have been carried out with satisfactory results.
 This allows the purchase of the shares to be completed with the company grateful for having the additional capital.